PeterAttardo/Assertainty/README.md

-    equal(someAggregationColumn, someOtherAggregationColumn) // assertion that checks if the aggregation is == the other aggregation min(someAggregationColumn, thresholdValue) // assertion that checks if the aggregation is >= the threshold max(someAggregationColumn, thresholdValue) // assertion that checks if the aggregation is <= the threshold min_sum(someColumn, thresholdValue) // assertion that checks if the sum of the column is >= the threshold max_sum(someColumn, thresholdValue) // assertion that checks if the sum of the column is <= the threshold min_avg(someColumn, thresholdValue) // assertion that checks if the average of the column is >= the threshold max_avg(someColumn, thresholdValue) // assertion that checks if the average of the column is <= the threshold min_count(thresholdValue) // assertion that checks if the count of rows is >= the threshold max_count(thresholdValue) // assertion that checks if the count of rows is <= the threshold min_when(someConditionColumn, thresholdValue) // assertion that checks if the count where the condition is true is >= the threshold max_when(someConditionColumn, thresholdValue) // assertion that checks if the count where the condition is true is <= the threshold min_distinct(someColumn, thresholdValue) // assertion that checks if the count of distinct values of the column >= the threshold max_distinct(someColumn, thresholdValue) // assertion that checks if the count of distinct values of the column <= the threshold min_ratio_when(someConditionColumn, thresholdValue) // assertion that checks if the ratio between the count where the condition is true and the total count is >= the threshold max_ratio_when(someConditionColumn, thresholdValue) // assertion that checks if the ratio between the count where the condition is true and the total count is <= the threshold max_duplicates(someColumn, thresholdValue) // assertion that checks if the number of duplicates is <= the threshold max_duplicate_ratio(someColumn, thresholdValue) // assertion that checks if the ratio of the count of duplicates to the total count is <= the threshold max_null_ratio(someColumn, thresholdValue) // assertion that checks if the ratio of the count of nulls to the total count is <= the threshold never(someConditionColumn) // assertion that checks if the condition is never true always(someConditionColumn) // assertion that checks if the condition is always true never_null(someColumn) // assertion that checks if the column is never null unique(someColumn) // assertion that checks that the column has no duplicates
+    equal(someAggregationColumn, someOtherAggregationColumn) // assertion that checks if the aggregation is == the other aggregation min(someAggregationColumn, thresholdValue) // assertion that checks if the aggregation is >= the threshold max(someAggregationColumn, thresholdValue) // assertion that checks if the aggregation is <= the threshold minSum(someColumn, thresholdValue) // assertion that checks if the sum of the column is >= the threshold maxSum(someColumn, thresholdValue) // assertion that checks if the sum of the column is <= the threshold minAvg(someColumn, thresholdValue) // assertion that checks if the average of the column is >= the threshold maxAvg(someColumn, thresholdValue) // assertion that checks if the average of the column is <= the threshold minCount(thresholdValue) // assertion that checks if the count of rows is >= the threshold maxCount(thresholdValue) // assertion that checks if the count of rows is <= the threshold minWhen(someConditionColumn, thresholdValue) // assertion that checks if the count where the condition is true is >= the threshold maxWhen(someConditionColumn, thresholdValue) // assertion that checks if the count where the condition is true is <= the threshold minDistinct(someColumn, thresholdValue) // assertion that checks if the count of distinct values of the column >= the threshold maxDistinct(someColumn, thresholdValue) // assertion that checks if the count of distinct values of the column <= the threshold minRatioWhen(someConditionColumn, thresholdValue) // assertion that checks if the ratio between the count where the condition is true and the total count is >= the threshold maxRatioWhen(someConditionColumn, thresholdValue) // assertion that checks if the ratio between the count where the condition is true and the total count is <= the threshold maxDuplicates(someColumn, thresholdValue) // assertion that checks if the number of duplicates is <= the threshold maxDuplicateRatio(someColumn, thresholdValue) // assertion that checks if the ratio of the count of duplicates to the total count is <= the threshold maxNullRatio(someColumn, thresholdValue) // assertion that checks if the ratio of the count of nulls to the total count is <= the threshold never(someConditionColumn) // assertion that checks if the condition is never true always(someConditionColumn) // assertion that checks if the condition is always true neverNull(someColumn) // assertion that checks if the column is never null unique(someColumn) // assertion that checks that the column has no duplicates

     assertion1<Double>(someAggregationColumn) {computedGroups: Map<Column, Any?>, computedMetric: Double ->